 Small employers looking to get out of the employer mandate penalty can use this special open enrollment period to alleviate their shared responsibility.

 - Provides employees with group health insurance and greater coverage.

 Employees also benefit, as they are given access to larger hospital and doctor networks than is typical with group coverage.
 All the while, the employer is using pre-tax payroll deductions to pay for those premiums.

 Need Help During Special Enrollment?

 If you are thinking about providing your employees with special open enrollment period coverage, then it is time to reach out to the experts.
 At Healthcare Consultants Inc., we can help you navigate the plan options available to you and your employees during this special period.
-Navigate the ins and outs of eligibility and requirements for this period with the help of our experienced and seasoned health care consultants.
+Navigate the ins and outs of eligibility and requirements for this period with the help of our experienced and seasoned health insurance brokers.